simpledotorg/deployment/README.md

 - `terraform/`-  Scripts for provisioning infrastructure on AWS.
 - `ansible/` - Scripts for setting up simple-server on AWS.
 - `standalone/` - Scripts for self-hosting simple-server (bare-metal servers/vanilla VMs).
-It sets up simple-server with the required peripheral applications (load balancing, monitoring et al) and aims to be detached from third party applications as far as possible.
+It sets up simple-server with the required peripherals (load balancing, monitoring etc.) and aims to be independent of third party applications as far as possible.